kernelkit/infix/src/statd/doc/yangerd-design.md

 The sysrepo datastore holding current runtime state, as opposed to the `running`, `candidate`, and `startup` configuration datastores.
 The operational datastore is read-only from the management protocol perspective (NETCONF `<get>`, RESTCONF GET) and is populated by `sr_oper_get_subscribe()` callbacks registered by statd. yangerd's data ultimately reaches operators via this datastore after statd parses it with libyang and pushes it into sysrepo.

 **sr_oper_get_subscribe**
 The sysrepo C API function that registers a callback for operational data subtree queries.
-Signature: `sr_error_t sr_oper_get_subscribe(sr_session_ctx_t *session, const char *module_name, const char *path, sr_oper_get_items_cb callback, void *private_data, uint32_t opts, sr_subscription_ctx_t **subscription)`. statd calls this 13 times in `subscribe_to_all()`, once per YANG module.
+Signature: `sr_error_t sr_oper_get_subscribe(sr_session_ctx_t *session, const char *module_name, const char *path, sr_oper_get_items_cb callback, void *private_data, uint32_t opts, sr_subscription_ctx_t **subscription)`.
+Current legacy statd code calls this 13 times in `subscribe_to_all()`.
+The target yangerd design covers 14 YANG modules total (13 migration modules + `infix-services:mdns`).
 Each registered callback calls `ly_add_yangerd_data()` to populate the operational tree from yangerd's IPC response.

 ## Troubleshooting Guide

 ### IPC Connection Issues
 If statd is unable to connect to yangerd, first verify that the daemon is running using the initctl status yangerd command.
-If the daemon is active, check the permissions on /run/yangerd.sock; it should be owned by root:statd with 0660 permissions.
+If the daemon is active, check the permissions on /run/yangerd.sock; it should be owned by root:yangerd with 0660 permissions.
 If the socket file is missing, check the system logs for any startup errors that might have caused the daemon to exit prematurely.
 You can also attempt to connect manually using the yangerctl health command to verify that the IPC server is responding to requests.
 Network namespace isolation can also interfere with socket communication if not correctly configured.

 ### Stale Data in the Tree
 When a collector fails to update its designated module in the in-memory tree, yangerd retains the last known good value to prevent serving empty data.
 If you suspect that the data for a particular module like OSPF or LLDP is stale, use yangerctl health to check the timestamp of the last successful collection for that specific collector.
 A failure in a collector is usually accompanied by a warning message in the system log.
 Common causes for stale data include incorrect group memberships, unresponsive background services that the collectors depend on (e.g., FRRouting not yet running for OSPF/RIP/BFD), or feature-gated subsystems that are disabled in the build.
 Verification of kernel module status for protocols like WireGuard is also recommended.